Is it time to do something different?

 Come to an understanding that the marriage is over and end it with dignity and respect.

-Marriage counselling will begin by listening to each partner’s view of the marriage and their perceived problems or issues in the marriage.
+In your first marriage counselling session we’ll begin by listening to each partner’s view of the marriage and their perceived problems or issues in the marriage.
 During your session you will be asked to identify the main frustrations that you each have with one another.

 This is to form a basis of intentions to be set regarding what CHANGES are appropriate to make to the dynamic patterns of your marriage.
 In other words, how do you get in your own way and each other’s way of maintaining a loving connection within your marriage?